Iran just fought a punishing war with Israel. Why its allies stayed away.

 There has also been silence from Iraq, where Iran has financed and trained several militant groups that have carried out low-level attacks on American soldiers since the Israel-Hamas war broke out in 2023.

-Most notable among them has been the Islamic Resistance in Iraq, an Iran-backed network that in February 2024 carried out a drone attack on a U.S. outpost at the northeast edge of Jordan, killing three American soldiers and wounding 47 others.
+Most notable among them has been the Islamic Resistance in Iraq, an Iran-backed network that in late January 2024 carried out a drone attack on a U.S. outpost at the northeast edge of Jordan, killing three American soldiers and wounding 47 others.
 The attack triggered U.S. airstrikes against these groups, and assassinations.

 Yet as Israeli and American missiles and bombs fell on Iran these past two weeks, Iran’s allies did not stir.